thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-The `govobjvote` message is sent by masternodes to indicate their intention (yes, no, abstain) regarding a governance object.
+The `govobjvote` message is used to indicate the voting status of a governance object.
+Voting status is comprised of the vote outcome (how the masternode voted) and the vote signal (the network support status).
 A sufficient number of yes votes results in the proposed funding being payed out in the next superblock (assuming their are sufficient funds available in the budget).

+The initial `govobjvote` message is created by a masternode to vote on a governance object (proposal, etc.).
+When the masternode votes, it broadcasts the `govobjvote` message to all its peers.

+When a node receives a valid, **new** `govobjvote` message, it relays the message to all its connected peers to propagate the vote.

+Additionally, nodes can request `govobjvote` messages for specific governance objects via a `govsync` message.
+Masternodes ignore requests for votes if they are not fully synced.

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |